kanidm/kanidm/kanidm_book/src/developers/designs/access_profiles_and_security.md

 ## Create Requirements

-A `create` profile defines the following limits to what objects can be created, through the combination of filters and atttributes.
+A `create` profile defines the following limits to what objects can be created, through the combination of filters and attributes.

 An example: